Projects A Green Home Grows in Seattle

 The First Green-Certified Home in Washington State

 Wendy Jans’ home is truly a pioneer home.
 That’s because it’s the first house in Washington State that is certified under the National Association of Homebuilders Green Building Standard.
 Her Lindal, which the Seattle Times calls “the gold standard of green,” is meticulously solar-sited.
 Seattle Cedar Homes – a Lindal Cedar Homes dealership – worked closely with Wendy to plan and guide construction of the building and ensure it met certification standards.
+Working with her dealer, Tom Schuch of Seattle Cedar Homes, and a verifier from Green Dog Enterprises, her home was able to earn certification from the NAHB, as well as by the government-backed ENERGY STAR® Homes program and by Built Green®, a non-profit program of the Master Builders Association of King and Snohomish Counties.
+Professional salvager Olympia Salvage partnered with expert green builders of MC Construction to deconstruct her old home and recycle or re-use all of the material in her new custom Lindal home.

 “If I was going to do it, I wanted to do it right,“ Wendy said of the design of her eco-friendly green home.
 As a result of her commitment, the house is supremely energy efficient.
 Wendy managed to offset the cost of higher-end interior finishing options by gaining tax credits for recycling material from the former home on the site.
 Additional savings come from reduced lifecycle costs in terms of energy and maintenance.
 Because the interior is lit with natural light, the house uses less electricity.
 Efficient and allergy-free radiant heat ensures the house stays warm.
 A metal roof waters the “rain garden” and protects the home from the elements.